SAP/WebClientDevGuide/README.md

 Returns an object with STT configuration settings.

-**This function has to be implemented and return an object in order for the WebClient to even enable the microphone button and assume that STT is implemented.**
+**This function has to be implemented and return an object in order for the Web Client to even enable the microphone button and assume that STT is implemented.**

 | Returns||
 | - | - |